 Flexible nature of java.lang.Object

-We all love the mechanism of python, where we don’t have to bother about data types of the variables (don’t we!)
+We all love the mechanism of python, where we don’t have to bother about the data types of the variables.
+Interestingly we have one class in Java too, which is pretty similar!
+It’s java.lang.Object.

 java.lang.Character java.lang.Integer java.lang.String java.lang.Double java.lang.Boolean